-Traditional winemaking methods steer clear of adding extra sugars and artificial sweeteners to wine as it ferments.
+Traditional winemaking methods, such as those used by Usual Wines, steer clear of adding extra sugars and artificial sweeteners to wine as it ferments.
 However, cheaper, mass-produced brands often do this as a way to alter the flavors and speed up fermentation.
 It’s a process known as chaptalization and it’s only legal in certain regions around the world.

 On the other hand, Usual Wines are made in small batches, using the best tried-and-tested techniques.
 If you’re trying to avoid carbs, stay away from commercial winemakers.

 How Do the Carbs in Wine Compare to Other Alcoholic Drinks?

 Wine is reasonably low-carb compared to other alcoholic beverages.
 Distilled spirits on their own are low-carb because the sugar has been distilled out, leaving only alcohol.
 However, most cocktails and mixed drinks are paired with high-sugar juices, sodas, and syrups.
 Long Island Iced Teas, for example, contain cola, lemon juice, and simple syrup, taking its carb level to 33 grams per 8.3 ounces.

 Beer is another drink that isn’t the most friendly for a low-carb diet since starch is one of its primary ingredients.
 A 12-ounce can of beer has a carb content of more than 12 grams.